Onyeka Nwelue: Views

-During his time at Oxford, Nwelue posted racist, classist, and misogynist content on Twitter, including about China being filthy and overpopulated, Arabs having a flair for slavery, Eastern Europe producing only pickpockets and scammers, poor people being of "no value", and African women who use wigs and makeup coming across as "masquerades".
+During his time at Oxford, Nwelue posted racist, classist, and misogynistic content on Twitter, including about China being filthy and overpopulated, Arabs having a flair for slavery, Eastern Europe producing only pickpockets and scammers, poor people being of "no value", and African women who use wigs and makeup coming across as "masquerades".
 Nwelue apologized and described his tweets as "a social experiment to get feedback for an [upcoming] book."

 In January 2023, he held a book launch by Nigerian blogger David Hundeyin, where students alleged both of them to have mocked the prevalence of sexual harassment in journalistic circles and suggested that women slept their way to the top.

 Allegations of retracted AI-generated articles

 In a September 2025 Washington Post investigation, Nwelue was linked to a series of retracted articles published at Business Insider and Wired under the name “Margaux Blanchard,” who used an address associated with a number of Nwelue's businesses.
 The articles all bore hallmarks of generative AI, including references to fictitious locations.
-When reached for comment, Nwelue told The Post in an email: “I haven’t written any article for any platform.
+When reached for comment, Nwelue told The Post in an email: "I haven't written any article for any platform.
 I am too busy.
-Don’t mention my name in your stupid article.”
+Don't mention my name in your stupid article."
+He responded to another duped editor with an expletive.

+Allegations of scam and grift

+In September 2026, an X (formerly Twitter) user accused him of obtaining money from him for a Japanese visa, which he believes has turned out to be a fraud.
+In the same post, another user questioned how Wole Soyinka would react to the allegation, given that Nwelue had claimed that his Japanese residency was obtained through the Nobel laureate.
+Lola Shoneyin, an author and daughter-in-law to Soyinka responded to the tweet, claiming that, based on inquiries, Soyinka had never written or signed a letter recommending him.